Doggie Daycare Things to Look for:

 First Aid and CPR - Ask if employees are trained in pet First Aid and CPR.
 Ask what the daycare’s protocol is in the event of an emergency injury or illness?
 Will your dog be taken to a veterinarian or emergency hospital if necessary?
 South Florida is prone to hurricanes and evacuation.
 In your neck of the woods, earthquakes, fires or tornados may loom, so make sure there is a standard operating policy and procedure for handling these events.

 Spay or neuter – The daycare policy should prohibit unaltered male or female dogs.
-Nothing throws off the balance and harmony of a group of dogs quicker than a female in heat or an intact male.
+Nothing throws off the chemical balance and harmony of a group of dogs quicker than a female in heat or an intact male.
 Not to mention neutering and spaying your dog will add years to their life!

 Temperament Testing and Initial Evaluation – Your dog should be “interviewed” to learn about them, their temperament and see how they do in small groups in a relaxed atmosphere.
 It is impossible to get a feel for a dog’s temperament in one meeting.
 Behavior is contextual and requires observation over a period of time in different groups, circumstances and environments.
-A daycare facility should be more like socializing at a Starbucks than a crazy romp on a playground.
+A daycare facility should be more like socializing at Starbucks than a crazy romp on a playground.

 Pet Parents Interview – A comprehensive interview with the pet parents is equally important, if not more so, than your dog’s temperament test.
 Questions should include the complete ontogeny of your pet, behavior problems, complete bite history, behavioral quirks, likes, dislikes, what makes them nervous, have they ever bitten another dog or person, play style and any fear, timidness or aggression displayed in the past.
 Your interview will yield more valuable information than a onetime temperament test and will alert the facility what socializing group to put your pup in and a conscientious daycare should let you know if daycare is even right for your dog.